spacewalk01/sam-cpp-vs/README.md

 # SAM.cpp

-This repo integrates [sam-cpp](https://github.com/ggerganov/ggml/tree/master/examples/sam) ggml to visual studio.
+This repository integrates sam-cpp and ggml into Visual Studio.
 Sam-cpp is a pure C/C++ implementation of Meta's [Segment Anything Model](https://github.com/facebookresearch/segment-anything/).

 ## Description